SurniaUlula/wpsso-schema-json-ld/readme.txt

 	* Added a new 'wpsso_page_posts_use_query' filter for the WP eCommerce integration module in WPSSO Core Premium v6.2.0.

 == Upgrade Notice ==

+= 2.10.0-dev.1 =

+(2019/09/18) Updated the 'aggregateRating' and 'review' property hooks to limit their addition only to Google approved Schema types.

 = 2.9.0 =